Theme

 What appears notable

-Based on the official repository, readers may want to notice the 2.0 rewrite, setup wizard, Docker and local development options, configurable model providers, MCP support, message channels such as Slack and Telegram, tracing integrations, and the project security notice for deployment choices.
+The repository is useful for checking the 2.0 rewrite, setup wizard, Docker and local development options, configurable model providers, MCP support, message channels such as Slack and Telegram, tracing integrations, and the project security notice for deployment choices.

 Before using